pfxp/cointest/README.md

 * Angular CLI v13.1.1 or later

 # Features
-* The backend only does
+* The backend only does data processing so does not need to generate views like a MFC app.
 * Efficient socket utilisation with IHttpClientFactory.
 * Injects services where necessary.
 * An Angular Material Button Toggle is used for coin selection so only a valid coin can be chosen.
 * If the backend can't communicate with https://trade.cointree.com/api/prices/aud/{coinsymbol} the UI will update with empty values.
 * Price precision goes to 8 decimal places and uses a currency price for correct symbol, thousands separator.
+* Frontend is decoupled from the backend API using a swagger endpoint and NSwagStudio to generate backend clients.

 # Todo/Things to improve if I had more time
 * Implement a GetPreferredCoin backend endpoint so that after a F5 refresh the user receives the preferred coin from the backend so the button toggle can be set correctly.
 * Angular component tests have not been implemented.
 * Tighten the CORS policy.
 Currently you can call the backend from any origin.
-* Get rid of vertical scroll.
+* Get rid of vertical scrollbar.
 * I left the swagger endpoints in for production though normally I wouldn't do this.
 * Unit tests are not configurable and assume the backend is running under VS2022.
+* The frontend hits the backend on a 1 second timer.
+In future the backend should detect when the price updates and use SignalR or similar to update the connected frontends.
+* Better typography and layout

 # How to run
 The backend was developed in VS 2022 and the frontend in VS Code.